yifan97/blog/_posts/2019-06-26-optimizing-images-for-web.md

 ---

-**In this article, I will talk about how to optimize your website images to ensure they provide the best user experience for visitors**
+**In this post, I will talk about how to optimize your website images to ensure they provide the best user experience for visitors**

 ------------------